HOW TO RUN A VOTER REGISTRATION CAMPAIGN

 Look Up State Specific Rules

 First things first, find out your state's rules for voter registration.
 Some things to consider: registration deadlines, voter ID requirements, ability to register online, whether training is required to register voters, how to submit registration forms, and whether students have the option to vote from their home or school address.
-Check out these student guides and key dates and information.
+Check out this state guide.

 • Find a group of interested students and get started planning your drive.